Our Mission Statement

 To provide a high quality, overnight and second day freight service between our direct points in California, Nevada and Arizona.
 To treat our customers, employees and vendors fairly and honestly; to provide a safe and environmentally responsible workplace and to be a leader in promoting truck safety for the protection of ourselves and those with whom we share the road.

 Our mission statement guides the actions of our organization, spells out our overall goal, provides a path, and guides decision-making.
-It provides "the framework within which the our company's strategies are formulated keeping us Prompt, Courteous and Dependable
+It provides "the framework within which our company's strategies are formulated keeping us Prompt, Courteous and Dependable.

 Prevention of Cargo Loss and Damage

 Carrier's Responsibility: Mountain Valley Express Co Inc takes personal pride in the extensive training of their employees in the area of loss prevention & claims.
 Our company is dedicated to the education of their drivers, dock personnel, clerical, and management team so that our customer's freight can be delivered free of loss or damage.
 We are committed to preventing loss and damage daily by the freight handling procedures we have implemented.
 As a member of NMFC we follow the provisions that were set forth by ICCTA and assist shippers with information regarding commodity descriptions, classes, rules, packaging definitions, etc.

 Shipper's Responsibility: Shipper's play an important role in the prevention of loss and damage.
 Knowledge of the NMFC requirements will ensure a shipment has been properly packaged and labeled so it will transport safely in the LTL environment.
 It is the shipper's responsibility to assist in the repairs of damaged freight when possible and practical to do so.